Red Velvet Cake & Cinnamon Buttercream Frosting Recipe

 - Beat until fluffy, about 1 minute.

-- Top each cake layers with about 1 cup of cinnamon buttercream.
+- Top each cake layer with about 1 cup of cinnamon buttercream.

-- Frost outside of cake with Vanilla Cream Cheese Frosting.
+- Frost the outside of the cake with Vanilla Cream Cheese Frosting.

-- You can go to iambaker.net to follow her rose cake tutorial
+- You can go to youtube to follow a rose cake tutorial.

-- Unfrosted cake layers should not be refrigerated because it dries the cake and can be stored at room temperature for about 2 days, well wrapped.
-Unfrosted cake layers can be frozen for more than one month, well wrapped.
+- Unfrosted cake layers can be frozen for more than one month, well wrapped.
 Thaw at room temperature.

 - DECORATED CAKE STORAGE: Cream Cheese Frosting needs refrigeration, so this cake MUST be refrigerated, where the cake will keep for a few days.

 Amount Per Serving: Calories: 1187Total Fat: 71gSaturated Fat: 41gTrans Fat: 1gUnsaturated Fat: 26gCholesterol: 212mgSodium: 614mgCarbohydrates: 134gFiber: 1gSugar: 115gProtein: 7g

 Nutrition information is estimated based on the ingredients and cooking instructions as described in each recipe and is intended to be used for informational purposes only.
 Please note that nutrition details may vary based on methods of preparation, origin, and freshness of ingredients used and are just estimates.
 We encourage, especially if these numbers are important to you, to calculate these on your own for most accurate results.